 -

-How to find sustainable period products, with ratings for 39 menstrual product brands.
+How to find sustainable period products, we review 39 menstrual product brands.

 Over the course of around 40 years, a woman will use a huge amount of period products.
 Disposables have heavy cost and environmental implications, especially as many disposables have plastic in them.